-Cats are both valued companion animals (we have had one in the past) and one of the world's most successful predators.
+Cats are both valued companion animals and one of the world's most successful predators.
 In NSW, approximately 96 million native mammals, birds and reptiles are killed by roaming pet cats every year - with about 110 native animals killed by each roaming, hunting pet cat.
 Unfortunately about 70% of cat owners still allow their pets to roam.